surfkansas/chalice-shrubbery/README.md

 # chalice-shrubbery

-Chalic Shrubbery is a helper tool for automating AWS Chalice deployments using Cloud Formation.
-Its purpose is to provide single-tool support for deploying Chalice microservices using AWS Cloud Formation (as opposed to using Chalice's built-it deploy function).
+Chalice Shrubbery is a helper tool for automating AWS Chalice deployments using Cloud Formation.
+Its purpose is to provide single-tool support for deploying Chalice microservices using AWS Cloud Formation (as opposed to using Chalice's built-in deploy function).

 ## Installation